luis-orantes/doc-dev-notes/notes/english/mobile/android/deploy/capacitor/README.md

 ## 11.- (OPTIONAL) keystore

-Create the keystore.
+If you don't already have a keystore, create one by running the following command.

-If you don't already have a keystore.
+In this command, `alias_name = key` (which means the key name where the key will be stored) and you can leave it as it is.
-In this command, alias_name = key (which means the name where the key is stored).
+In the command, onley replace **appName** with the name of your App.

 > A key store may contain several alias_name but it is recommended to have only one by key store and one key store per App.